Moisture Meter – Types

 It sounds obvious but with a water leak comes water and being able to detect changes in moisture can be a very powerful part of finding water leaks in properties.
 They can see what the human eye cannot, are highly sensitive to small changes in moisture in a material and calibrated.
 In fact, we don’t use one moisture meters in advanced leak detection, we use a variety.

-Although moisture meters often have the ability to carry out many functions (some do only one thing), generally they don’t do everything and this is where specific, specialist moisture meters come into play.
+Although moisture meters often have the ability to carry out many functions (some do only one thing – like many mini moisture meters), generally they don’t do everything and this is where specific, specialist moisture meters come into play.
 In this article we will look at moisture meters that

 Non Destructive Moisture Meters